gdsbook/book/notebooks/07_local_autocorrelation.md

 Let us stop for second on these two steps.
 First, the `significant` column.
 Similarly as with global Moran's I, `PySAL` is automatically computing a p-value for each LISA.
 Because not every observation represents a statistically significant one, we want to identify those with a p-value small enough that rules out the possibility of obtaining a similar situation from pure chance.
 Following a similar reasoning as with global Moran's I, we select 5% as the threshold for statistical significance.
 To identify these values, we create a variable, `significant`, that contains `True` if the p-value of the observation satisfies the condition, and `False` otherwise.
 We can check this is the case:

-Next we consider the `q` attribute signifying what quadrant the local value is, but now mask these values using are newly created signficance indicator:
+Next we consider the `q` attribute signifying what quadrant the local value is, but now mask these values using are newly created significance indicator:

 ```python
 hotspot = 1 * (sig * lisa.q==1)